solexious/LUMOS-Server/README.md

 ```

 ### Set node colour
+#### HTTP
-To set node colours, PUT a JSON file to /nodes
+To set node colours, PUT a JSON file to /nodes on port 3000.

 You can update the colour of as many or few nodes and in any order you wish.